-Note Estimated Bass Strait freight rates are average nominal freight rates per TEU for wharf-to-wharf full container load claims from northern Tasmania to Victoria in the TFES database.
+Note Estimated Bass Strait freight rates are average nominal freight rates per TEU for wharf-to-wharf full container load claims from northern Tasmania to Victoria for the domestic component in the TFES database.
+In 2022-23 this covered 51% of the northern Tasmania to Victoria TEUs under the domestic component of the scheme, and it 2018-19 59%.

 Claims accepted and paid.
 Excludes entries with nil payments.
-Source BITRE analysis of TFES database (August 2024)